Get insights.

 2.1 Use an Interactive design

-Using interactive elements like sliders and drag-and-drop will increase the engagement rate of your survey.
-Sliders help answer rating questions, and drag-and-drop help answer ranking questions.
+Interactive elements like sliders and drag-and-drop raise your survey's engagement rate.
+Sliders work well for rating questions, and drag-and-drop works well for ranking questions.

-Adding a welcome screen at the beginning of the survey and a thank you screen at the end further improves engagement.
+Adding a welcome screen at the start and a thank you screen at the end improves engagement further.

 BlockSurvey provides a wide range of interactive question types to make your survey more engaging.
-Explore the BlockSurvey builder to discover all the interactive features.
+Explore the BlockSurvey builder to see all of them.

 2.2 Include Progress indicator

-Progress indicators help you find where you are in the survey.
+Progress indicators show respondents where they are in the survey.

-By default, all surveys have progress indicators in BlockSurvey.
+By default, all surveys in BlockSurvey have progress indicators.

 2.3 Enable Personalization